 This will involve strengthening HUC partnerships, specifically among the following:

 - Bangladesh University of Engineering and Technology, Bangladesh

 - Ugyen Wangchuck Institute for Conservation and Environmental Research, Bhutan

 - Ashoka Trust for Research in Ecology and the Environment, India

 - University of Arizona, USA

-Direct university-to-university partnership with professors and postgraduate students will be extended to science–policy dialogues that Scott has worked to develop since 2001 (at the International Water Management Institute, where he served as Asia Regional Director) and later since 2006 (at the University of Arizona, currently as Director of the Udall Center for Studies in Public Policy).
-As Mountain Chair, Scott will help strengthen the following areas:
+Direct university-to-university partnership with professors and postgraduate students will be extended to science–policy dialogues that Dr Scott has worked to develop since 2001 (at the International Water Management Institute, where he served as Asia Regional Director) and later since 2006 (at the University of Arizona, currently as Director of the Udall Center for Studies in Public Policy).
+As Mountain Chair, Dr Scott is helping strengthen the following areas:

 1. Training and capacity building